 What Is Coarse Aggregate?

-Concrete Mix is produced by many ingredients or components but is mostly made up of a material called Coarse Aggregates and they are one of the essential components of concrete and occupy large volumes in the concrete mix.
+Concrete Mix is produced by many ingredients or components but is mostly made up of a material called Coarse Aggregates and which are one of the essential components of concrete and occupy large volumes in the concrete mix.

 Coarse Aggregate Meaning

 Aggregate which has a size bigger than 4.75 mm or is retrained on a 4.75 mm IS Sieve is known as Coarse aggregate.